cyberchitta/llm-context.py/README.md

 6. Run `lc-sel-files` to select files for full content inclusion.
 7. (Optional) [Review the selected file](#reviewing-selected-files) list in `.llm-context/curr_ctx.toml`.
 8. Generate and copy the context:
-   - For chat interfaces with built-in storage: Run `lc-context`
+   - For chat interfaces with persistent context: Run `lc-context`
    - For other interfaces (including free plans): Run `lc-context --with-prompt` to include the default prompt
 9. Paste the generated context:
-   - For interfaces with built-in storage: Into the Project Knowledge (Claude Pro) or GPT Knowledge (ChatGPT Plus) section
+   - For interfaces with persistent context: Into the Project Knowledge (Claude Pro) or GPT Knowledge (ChatGPT Plus) section
    - For other interfaces: Into the system message or the first chat message, as appropriate
 10. Start your conversation with the LLM about your project.

 To maintain up-to-date AI assistance:
 - Repeat steps 6-9 at the start of each new chat session.
 This process takes only seconds.
-- For interfaces with built-in storage, update your custom prompt separately if needed.
+- For interfaces with persistent context, update your custom prompt separately if needed.

 ### Handling LLM File Requests